For years a favoured retreat for Melburnians in search of rest and relaxation, the stunning Dandenong Ranges offer so much for visitors to enjoy.

-In the beautiful Dandenong Ranges National Park at Ferntree Gully picnic area, people gather to test their fitness on the Kokoda Track Memorial Walk – also known as the 1000 Steps.
+In the beautiful Dandenong Ranges National Park at Ferntree Gully picnic area, people gather to test their fitness on the Kokoda Track Memorial Walk — also known as the 1,000 Steps.
 It’s a challenging climb that pays tribute to Australian soldiers who fought in Papua New Guinea during World War II.
-On weekends it gets particularly busy; go on a weekday to meander up at your own pace.
+On weekends it gets particularly busy.
+Go on a weekday to meander up at your own pace.

 Mount Dandenong Tourist Road is extremely popular for weekend drives.
-Stretching for 30kms from the access point at Upper Ferntree Gully, the route passes through lush greenery speckled with fragments of light.
+Stretching for 30 kilometres from the access point at Upper Ferntree Gully, the route passes through lush greenery speckled with fragments of light.
 It makes its ways through small towns such as Sassafras and Olinda, and heads towards Montrose.
 The city views from vantage points at the top of the range are absolutely stunning.

 One thing the Dandenongs has in abundance is tea rooms.
 Sassafras, Olinda and Kallista all have gorgeous traditional cafes, turning over mountains of freshly baked scones, jam and cream throughout the day.
 The only problem is choosing which one to try.
 So don’t.
 Try them all!

 Follow the signs to one of the most tranquil retreats in the region.
 Perched high on Mount Dandenong, Skyhigh offers a series of manicured gardens with picnic areas, a maze, and of course breathtaking views of the city and Port Phillip.
-There is a small fee to enter, but it’s well worth it if you come prepared with a picnic and plan to stay the day.
+There is a small fee to enter, but it’s well worth it if you come prepared with a picnic and plan to stay for the day.

 There are more than ninety sculptures set into rocks and tree trunks throughout the William Ricketts Sanctuary, which provides a thought-provoking portrayal of the effect of European settlement on Australia’s Indigenous people.
 William Ricketts created the sanctuary as a tranquil place, where visitors can reflect and be at one with nature.